 In all cases, attention should be paid to the proximity of existing trees and other plantings.
 It is important that one allows for future growth of trees and bushes, as you do not want the flag to become tangled in the branches which will cause damage to the flag.
 I find it helpful to visualize a cylinder around the pole equal to the flag’s horizontal length around the flagpole.

 Flagpole locations are also affected by the location of utilities.
 Flagpoles should not be installed directly under, or close to overhead power, phone or cable lines.
 Allowances should be made for the size of the flag and typically, the flag when fully extended should be ten feet from any overhead line.

 Flagpole foundations cannot be placed on top of underground lines, and most utilities require that the edge of the foundation be 18-24” from any underground line.
 Calling for utility locations is an absolute must prior to installing a foundation.
 Digger’s Hotline and JULIE in Wisconsin and Illinois respectively are the combined utility clearance associations.
 Public gas, electric, phone, cable and water lines are located by calling these associations.
 Be sure to contact your local equivalent.

 Additionally, the property owner is responsible for and needs to be aware of any non-public underground lines.
 Underground sprinkler, septic and power lines for yard lighting are the most common non-public lines.

 Each property is unique and the height and sight line considerations discussed while general in nature, apply to almost every location.
 Properly located, an in-ground flagpole adds beauty and dignity to your home or business landscape.
 Enjoy!

-Tom Pluster is co-owner of Flag Center, Wauwatosa, WI www.flagcenter.net.
-He has been active in the flag and flagpole industry for over twenty years and can be reached at email@example.com.
+Tom Pluster is a retired co-owner of Flag Center, Wauwatosa, WI www.flagcenter.net.
+He has been active in the flag and flagpole industry for over twenty years.